 This architecture firm is poorly positioned because they have no focus.
 From a branding perspective the healthcare industry clients may not like this firm because they seem too catered towards government agencies, and other clients may not see themselves represented in this firm if they are a small business but see a variety of large business clientele in the client roster.

 In this example, the architecture firm has too many identities and can not be well known for one specific thing.
 They risk losing clients and becoming just another architecture firm with no defining differentiators.

 Here are a few symptoms of poor positioning to look out for when crafting your own positioning:

--change positioning to fit prospect’s needs
+– you change your positioning to fit each prospect’s perception

--let clients self-diagnose and look to them for transactional solutions
+– you let clients self-diagnose and look to them for transactional solutions

--modify terms for each engagement
+– you modify terms for each engagement

 The key thing to remember about brand positioning is that it will happen whether you take specific steps to cultivate it or not.
 Clients will naturally associate your brand with something; it’s up to you to ensure that association is positive by actively strategizing ways to position your brand the way you want.